GHSVS-de/pkg_lib_structuredataghsvs/README.md

 # pkg_lib_structuredataghsvs
-- Joomla package that installs the structured data library [spatie/schema-org](https://github.com/spatie/schema-org) in Joomla folder `/libraries/structuredataghsvs/`.
+- Joomla package that installs the structured data PHP library [spatie/schema-org](https://github.com/spatie/schema-org) in Joomla folder `/libraries/structuredataghsvs/`.
 Not more, not less.
 - I load/initialise it in extensions, respectively helpers, like this:

 ```